When To Start Potty Training: 11 Signs To Look For

 Even if your child shows many readiness signs, now might not be when to potty train.
 Sometimes, life circumstances mean that waiting is the best choice.

 That way, your child doesn't start to get the hang of potty training and suddenly has to go back to diapers.
-To prevent that scenario, here are three reasons to wait.
+To prevent that scenario, here are five reasons to wait.

 1) Imminent Life Changes